 Step 5: Measure, because square rooms surprise you

 The modal problems in a square room are hard to judge by ear alone.
 Measure with the free Room EQ Wizard (REW) and a calibrated mic like the miniDSP UMIK-1 to find the exact peaks and nulls, then add trapping where it helps most.
 For a stubborn single resonance, a tuned membrane trap can target that frequency.
-Room correction software such as Sonarworks SoundID Reference, IK ARC or Dirac can flatten what remains, but it can’t fill a deep modal null — only physical treatment and positioning do that.
+Room correction software such as Sonarworks SoundID Reference, IK ARC or Dirac can flatten what remains, but it can’t fill a deep modal null — only physical treatment and positioning do that, which is why it pays to understand acoustic treatment versus room correction before you lean on software.

 Realistic expectations